-7 The Collections category is not required to be tested if the entity has a third party contractor performing all collection functions (i.e., receiving collections, preparing deposits, and making deposits).
+8 The Collections category is not required to be performed if the entity has a third-party contractor performing all collection functions (e.g., receiving collections, preparing deposits, and making deposits).

-8 A deposit site is a physical location where a deposit is prepared and reconciled.
+9 A deposit site is a physical location where a deposit is prepared and reconciled.

-9 A collection location is a physical location where cash is collected.
+10 A collection location is a physical location where cash is collected.
 An entity may have one or more collection locations whose collections are brought to a deposit site for deposit.
 For example, in a school district a collection location may be a classroom and a deposit site may be the school office.
+For school boards only, the practitioner should consider the deposit site and collection location to be the same if there is a central person (secretary or bookkeeper) through which collections are deposited.